Bizarro181/gtg-dashboard/README.md

 // - Rotate Teams rotates the active teams into active games, during this phase teams can no longer be added to the games, but teams can be re-arranged
 // - Lock Teams - locks the teams into the games (teams can no longer be added or re-arranged) and presents the assignments to the instructions view
 // - Start Round - Does the same thing as it did before
-NEXT: drag and drop - assign teams, lock teams, start round https://sortablejs.github.io/Vue.Draggable/#/nested-example
+// drag and drop - assign teams, lock teams, start round https://sortablejs.github.io/Vue.Draggable/#/nested-example

 unreadying a team should not wipe their score from the board